-The relationship between language and the living world is celebrated in this exhibition of poetry and illustration
+The relationship between language and the living world was celebrated in this exhibition of poetry and illustration

-The relationship between language and the living world is celebrated in this exhibition of poetry and illustration.
+The relationship between language and the living world was celebrated in this exhibition of poetry and illustration.

 The Lost Words is a unique collaborative project between award-winning author Robert Macfarlane, and acclaimed artist and author Jackie Morris, in response to their belief that nature is in retreat from our children’s stories and imaginations.
-The exhibition presents a new series of poems and accompanying illustrations that conjure the beauty of nature, for visitors of all ages.
+On tour from Compton Verney, the exhibition presented a new series of poems and accompanying illustrations that conjure the beauty of nature, for visitors of all ages.

 In 2002 the results of a Cambridge University survey, published in Science, found that British schoolchildren were able to identify Pokémon far more accurately than species of common UK wildlife.
 In a 2008 National Trust survey, only a third of primary age children could identify a magpie, though nine out of ten could name a Dalek.
 This exhibition summons this vanishing wildness back into existence in a joyful celebration of nature words and the natural world they invoke.
 Robert Macfarlane has created twenty acrostic poems or ‘spells’ focused on common nature words that are fading from use as the species themselves decline, while Jackie Morris, inspired by her lifelong passion for Britain’s landscapes and wildlife, has painted beautiful, iridescent watercolours which take viewers on a journey in which the familiar is magical once more.